community-z-users/czt/dev/src/site/markdown/eclipse/index.md

 [czt-style]: doc/eclipse-code-format-style.xml

-### Alternative: using Apache Maven Eclipse
+## Using Maven `eclipse:eclipse`

-An alternative way of working with CZT in Eclipse is to convert the Maven plug-ins to separate Eclipse projects.
-For that we can use [Apache Maven Eclipse][mvn-eclipse] plug-in.
+An **alternative** way of working with CZT in Eclipse is to convert the Maven plugins to separate Eclipse projects.
+For that we can use [Apache Maven Eclipse][mvn-eclipse] plugin.

 First of all, add Maven repository variable to workspace classpath.
 Eclipse projects will need to reference libraries in the local Maven repository.